hackerb9/vt340test/mmj.md

 Note that using MMJ is not strictly required as the VT340 also has a standard RS-232 DB-25 connector which can be configured in the VT340 Setup menu to map to the first communication port.
-However, to get the most of your VT340, including dual sessions, serial input of keystrokes, and printing graphics, you'll want MMJ cables.
+However, to get the most of your VT340 — dual sessions, serial input of keystrokes, and printing graphics — you'll want MMJ cables.

 ## Why MMJ is nifty